 - Talk with your dentist about getting a retainer if you grind your teeth when you sleep

-Addiction Treatment at Footprints Beachside Recovery
+Holistic Treatment for Meth Addiction at Footprints Beachside Recovery

 At Footprints Beachside Recovery, we offer holistic addiction treatment that’s designed to help you find lasting recovery from addiction.
 After personally struggling with and overcoming addiction, we know that a one-size-fits-all approach isn’t effective.
 That’s why we take a personalized approach to rehab that tailors your meth addiction treatment to your specific needs and health challenges.